-RECITALS:

-- A. The purpose of this MOU is to detail the roles and responsibilities of DEPARTMENT and DISTRICT for participation in the Learning Acceleration Systems Grant -Rural Math Collaborative Project (the RMC) funded by California Collaboration of Educational Excellence (CCEE). - B. As part of the RMC, DISTRICT will work to support up a team of coaches that are participating in the impact cycle for the 2024-2025 school year.
-The grant coordinator in cooperation with DISTRICT has developed an Implementation Coaching Team Plan, [Attachment A], that highlights the scope of work, the design of the team, and estimated costs. - C. The DEPARTMENT will award up to \$4,000 for the DISTRICT coaching team in the 2024-2025 fiscal year.
+- I. RECITALS: - A. The purpose of this MOU is to detail the roles and responsibilities of DEPARTMENT and DISTRICT for participation in the Learning Acceleration Systems Grant -Rural Math Collaborative Project (the RMC) funded by California Collaboration of Educational Excellence (CCEE). - B. As part of the RMC, DISTRICT will work to support up a team of coaches that are participating in the impact cycle for the 2024-2025 school year.
+The grant coordinator in cooperation with DISTRICT has developed an Implementation Coaching Team Plan, (Attachment A), that highlights the scope of work, the design of the team, and estimated costs. - C. The DEPARTMENT will award up to \$4,000 for the DISTRICT coaching team in the 2024-2025 fiscal year.
 These funds will be held by DEPARTMENT and the DISTRICT may invoice quarterly for expenses as described on the lesson study team plan.

-SCOPE OF WORK: 11.
+II.
+SCOPE OF WORK:

-- A. The DEPARTMENT agrees to: - Collaborate and design the Reeds Creek Coaching Team Implementation Plan. - 2.
-Convene and organize professional development, meetings, conference calls, and other activities (as necessary) with DISTRICT stakeholders for the purpose of development and implementation of an impact cycle in mathematics.

-B. The DISTRICT agrees to:

-- Ensure that the Coaches follow the Instructional Coaching Scope of Work (Attachment B) 2024-2025. - Provide data for the quarterly data collection process and 2. quarterly progress reports on the team's impact cycle progress. - Work collaboratively to support the coaching capacity 3. development.
+- A. The DEPARTMENT agrees to: - 1.
+Collaborate and design the Corning High School District Coaching Team Implementation Plan. - Convene and organize professional development, meetings, conference calls, and other activities (as necessary) with DISTRICT and other stakeholders for the purpose of DISTRICT development and implementation of an impact cycle in mathematics. - B. The DISTRICT agrees to: - 1.
+Ensure that the Coaches follow the Instructional Coaching Scope of Work (Attachment B) 2024-2025. - 2.
+Provide data for the quarterly data collection process and quarterly progress reports on the team's impact cycle progress. - 3.
+Work collaboratively to support the coaching capacity development.